-Returns a pointer to 96 bytes used to store data that is global to an entire process.
+Returns a pointer to 96 bytes for storing data that is global to an entire process.
 This data is shared between all threads.

-Returns a pointer to 96 bytes used to store data that is local to a particular thread.
+Returns a pointer to 96 bytes for storing data that is local to a particular thread.
 This means that user_perthread_libspace() returns a different address depending on the thread it is called from.